 What can be done about bullying?

-Depending on the nature of the bullying and where it’s taking place, there are steps you can take to deal with bullying:
+Depending on the nature of the bullying and where it’s taking place, there are steps you can take to reduce the negative effects of bullying and deal with bullying:

 - How to get help for bullying